usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `611c2fbe0a11309253181ec5a73f52a1`
 - :material-text: **Run description:**  The judged relevant documents in the mop-up collection are ranked arbitrarily.
-Then, the remaining documents in the collection were placed arbitrarily in the run after the judged relevant documents. probability = 1/rank
+Then, the remaining documents in the collection were placed arbitrarily in the run after the judged relevant documents.

 ---
 #### ISIROTAM